whiterabbit74/Marzban_tg/README.md

 }
 ```

-By default the app will be run on `http://localhost:8000/dashboard`.
-You can configure it using changing the `UVICORN_HOST` and `UVICORN_PORT` environment variables.
+By default the API will be exposed on `http://localhost:8000/api/`.
+You can configure it by changing the `UVICORN_HOST` and `UVICORN_PORT` environment variables.
 </details>

 # Configuration